Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: The fluctuating Boltzmann equation

 2) {\it Equilibrium fluctuations can be deduced by the fluctuation-dissipation theorem.}

-As a particular case, we obtain the result at thermal equilibrium $f^0= M$, where $M$ is Maxwellian with inverse temperature $\b$.
+As a particular case, we obtain the result at thermal equilibrium $f^0= M$, where $M$ is a Maxwellian.
 The stochastic process~\eqref{eq: OU} boils down to a generalized Ornstein-Uhlenbeck process.
-The noise term compensates the dissipation induced by the linearized Boltzmann operator, and the covariance of the noise~\eqref{eq: final result covariance'} can be predicted heuristically by using the invariant measure~\cite{S2}.
+The noise term compensates the dissipation induced by the linearized Boltzmann operator, and the covariance of the noise~\eqref{eq: final result covariance'} can be predicted heuristically by using the invariant measure.
+More precisely at equilibrium, one has the equation $d \gz_t = \cL_{\rm eq} \,\gz_t\, dt + d\eta_t$ where $\cL_{\rm eq}$ is the linearized Boltzmann operator around $M$.
+To determine the structure of the Gaussian noise, one can formally express the time-independent quantity $\bbE \big( \gz_t(h_1)\, \gz_t(h_2) \big) = \int h_1 \,h_2\, M \,dz\,$ in terms of the initial fluctuations $\gz_0$, and of~$d\eta$.
+Using that $\cL_{\rm eq}$ is contracting, the limit $t \to \infty$ cancels the dependence on $\gz_0$ and provides formula~\eqref{eq: final result covariance'}, with $f=M$, for the covariance of the noise; see~\cite{S2} for details, and also Remark~\ref{rmk equiliibrium} page~\pageref{rmk equiliibrium}.

 3) {\it Away from equilibrium, the fluctuating equations keep the same structure.}